connorcarnes/pwshCloudflare/README.md

 `Set-CloudflareSession` creates a `[Microsoft.PowerShell.Commands.WebRequestSession]` object with the appropriate headers, saves it to `$Script:cfSession`, and uses it make subsequent API calls.
 By default `Set-CloudflareSession` only configures authentication for the current session.
 Use the `-SaveToFile` and `-LoadOnImport` parameters to save your configuration and have it load on module import. **Your credentials will be stored in plaintext**.
 Examples are included in the [Quickstart section below](#quick-start).

-API token and API Key authentication are supported.
-See [Get Started - Cloudflare Fundamentals](https://developers.cloudflare.com/fundamentals/api/get-started/) for details.
+You can use API token authentication, API key authentication, or both.
+See [Get Started - Cloudflare Fundamentals](https://developers.cloudflare.com/fundamentals/api/get-started/) for details. `Set-CloudflareSession` will validate the provided credentials with `Test-CloudflareSession`.

 ### Quick start